floss1138/dbDotCad/README.md

 USUALLY INVISIBLE ATTRIBUTE NAMES
 **HANDLE** = automatically created attribute identifier, unique for each block in a drawing
-**BLOCKNAME** = mandatory block name field, should contain a version number for revision identification
+**BLOCKNAME** = mandatory block name field, should contain a version number for revision identification, no leading or trailing spaces should be used
 **TITLE** = field used by dbDotCad as a document (drawing) identifier
 **ALIAS** = field used by dbDotCad as a friendly name for connection name
 **UDC** = User Defined Comment (free text field).